-Remember by staying alert, you can avoid timeshare scams and have a positive timeshare experience.
+Remember by staying alert in message rooms, you can avoid timeshare scams and have a positive timeshare experience.
 If you see or read something that looks suspicious, you should contact the chat room moderator.
 Of course, if you have been taken advantage of by someone online, report the crime to IC3.gov and your local police.

 This article is for informational purposes and does not represent legal advice.
 Please consult an attorney for specific advice on timeshare-related issues.

-Led by attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of experience.
+Led by timeshare attorneys Michael D. Finn and J. Andrew Meyer with a combined experience of over 75 years.
 The Finn Law Group is a consumer protection firm that specializes in timeshare law.
 Our timeshare lawyers represent owners from across the nation.
 For more information feel free to contact us or follow us on Twitter.